ODIN-fire/odin-rs/odin_book/src/odin_server/client.md

          goesr_service.rs           the SpaService implementation that adds odin_goesr.js to the document
 ```

-The first included JS module is always the automatically added `main.js`, which mostly contains code to share data items
+The first included JS module is always the automatically added `main.js`, which is provided as an asset by the
-between all other modules.
+`odin_server` crate, there is no need to add it to `add_dependencies()` implementations of `SpaServices`.
+Its
+main purpose is to define types and access APIs for data that can be shared between Javascript modules and users
+(e.g. `GeoPoint`).

+Please note `main.js` module only provides a local storing mechanism, i.e. if no other `SpaService` such as
+[`odin_share`](../odin_share/odin_share.md)`::ShareService` is configured it will only allow to share data between micro
+services (layers) running within the same browser document.

 The document construction ensures that each configured JS module is loaded just once in the order of first reference as
 odin-rs modules normally depend on each other (specified by their `SpaService::add_dependencies()` implementation).